 - dark chocolate (85% cocao+)

 Sweeteners are a great way to cut carbohydrates and still enjoy your favorite treats.
 Of all that I’ve tried and researched, the following are the best options:

 Foods to Avoid

 The following foods are not all unhealthy, but they contain too many carbs for the Keto diet.
-If you can work tiny servings of them into your daily 20g carb limit, you are welcome to.

 - starchy vegetables (potatoes, sweet potatoes)